 “OK, let me know what you decide.
 I personally think rates are going to pop up this year or next.
-I know a lot of people in the news and media think rates will stay down a long time, but that is an incredibly foolish assumption.
+I know a lot of people in the news and media think rates will stay down a long time.
+But that is an incredibly foolish assumption.
 I am not saying there is not a shot at lower rates, anything can happen.
 But that works two ways, both up and down.
-No one can obviously guarantee rates will stay where they are or go lower, so why gamble, is my opinion.
+No one can obviously guarantee rates will stay where they are or go lower.
+So why gamble, is my opinion.
 We just set new historical records, and rates have never been lower….ever.
 How people think they’ll go lower, or stay flat, I have no idea.
 What exactly do the pundits base that on?
 People want a new world record, right after we just set one?
-Rates are incredibly dynamic, and with all that is going on in the world, there is plenty to push them up.
+Rates are incredibly dynamic.
+With all that is going on in the world, there is plenty to push them up.

-Human beings are incredibly linear thinkers, and we never change.
+Human beings are incredibly linear thinkers and we never change.
 When the DOW Jones hit 14,000, we saw books titled “Dow, 30,000 by 2008: Why It’s Different This Time.”
 Sure it is.
-And when the DOW was tanking and was headed towards 6,000; everyone thought the world was coming to an end, it was not.
-Same thing with interest rates.
-We have seen rates come down for years, and we just set the record for the lowest rates….ever.
+And when the DOW was tanking and was headed towards 6,000; everyone thought the world was coming to an end.
+It was not.
+It is the same thing with interest rates.
+We have seen rates come down for years.
+And we just set the record for the lowest rates….ever.
 But people expect more.
 The hubris of humanity is stunning.
 When you adjust for inflation rates are almost free as it is.

-When you are at 6% and can save an enormous amount of money by refinancing, you do it, period.
+When you are at 6% and can save an enormous amount of money by refinancing, you do it.
 You do not wait, time the market, or think about it.
 Just do it.
-And remember, there are two parties to all financial transactions, there are not only debt borrowers, there are debt issuers.
+And remember, there are two parties to all financial transactions.
+There are not only debt borrowers, there are debt issuers.
 Someone has to issue the stuff in order for someone to borrow it.
 Watch debt issuers closely, they are going to start to get nervous.